shaikhalvee/CSE-5311-Assignments/src/handson/handson6/Readme.md

 1. Implement both versions of quicksort (random and non-random choice for the pivot).

-2. For the non-random pivot version of quicksort show the following benchmarks on the same graph:
+2. For the non-random pivot version of quicksort show the following benchmarks on the same dijkstraGraph:

     a) best case (generate a set of inputs that will always be the best case, repeat for multiple array input sizes "n").